carloscol-in/py-design-patterns/README.md

 The Template design pattern does the same thing, through inheritance.
 You do this by defining the overall algorithm in a base class, using also abstract members.
 Then inheritos will override those abstract members.
 Template method gets invoked to get the work done.

 > Allows us to define the 'skeleton' of the algorithm, with concrete implementations defined in the subclasses.

+You have to define an algorithm at a high-level in a parent class.
+Define constituent parts as abstract methods/properties.
+Inherit the algorithm class, providing necessary overrides.

+## Visitor

+> Allows adding extra behaviours to entire hierarchies of classes.

+The motivation for this design pattern is that maybe you need to define a new operation on an entire class hierarchy.
+We don't want to add that functionality to all the classes hierarchy.
+Another valid motivation to use this design pattern is if you need access to non-common aspects of the classes in the hierarchy.

+Motivation

+* Create an external component to handle rendering
+  * But avoid explicit type checks

+> A Visitor component knows how to traverse a data structure composed of (possibly related) types.